Skip to Content

 2. Clogged Carburetor:

-Another most frequent cause of engine not cranking up is the clogging of the carburetor.
+Another frequent cause of the engine not cranking up is the carburetor clogging.
 A carburetor ensures that the air-fuel mixture in the appropriate proportion is supplied to the engine for combustion.
-When an engine does not start, the most probable reason is the absence of combustion taking place.
-In almost every case, a clogged carburetor is something that you should troubleshoot.

 ● Solution: Cleaning the carburetor: